davidjbradshaw/iframe-resizer/README.md

 * v1.3.7 Stop *resize* event firing for 50ms after *size* event.
 Added size(250) to example.
 * v1.3.6 Updated jQuery to v1.11.0 in example due to IE11 having issues with jQuery v1.10.1.
 * v1.3.5 Documentation improvements.
 Added Grunt-Bump to build script.
 * v1.3.0 IFrame code now uses default values if called with an old version of the host page script.
 Improved function naming.
-Old names have been deprecated and removed from docs, but remain in code for backwards compatabilty.
+Old names have been deprecated and removed from docs, but remain in code for backwards compatibility.
 * v1.2.5 Fix publish to [plugins.jquery.com](https://plugins.jquery.com).
 * v1.2.0 Added autoResize option, added height/width values to iFrame public size function, set HTML tag height to auto, improved documentation [All [Jure Mav](https://github.com/jmav)].
 Plus setInterval now only runs in browsers that don't support [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) and is on by default, sourceMaps added and close() method introduced to window.parentIFrame object in iFrame.
 * v1.1.1 Added event type to messageData object.